 - Two-term Capstone projects where students will design, build and program a working robotic manufacturing cell

-- Co-op work opportunities available to gain valuable, paid work experience while in the program
+- Co-op work opportunities are available to gain valuable, paid work experience while in the program

 These skills are in high demand in our local economy and around the world.
 Graduates will find employment with system integrators, machine builders, automotive manufacturers, or other manufacturing environments.